datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 - Afterwards, run ``rclone config`` to configure ``rclone`` to work with Dropbox.
-Running this command will prompt interactively from the terminal to configure a remote (here it will have the name "dropbox-remote").
+Running this command will prompt interactively from the terminal to configure a remote (here it will have the name "dropbox-remote" - the name will be used to refer to it later during the configuration of the dataset we want to publish).
 All parts of the dialog that require user input are highlighted in the code block below.

 .. code-block::